ckaestne/seai/README.md

 **Communication:** We make announcements through Canvas and use Canvas also for discussions, including clarifying homework assignments and other interactions.
 The instructors and TAs hold weekly office hours and are reachable by email; see above for information on how to contact us.
 Email them for additional appointments.
 They also have an open-door policy: When our door is open and we are not currently meeting with somebody else, feel free to interrupt us for course-related issues.

 **Textbook:** We will be using Goeff Hulten's *"Building Intelligent Systems: A Guide to Machine Learning Engineering"* (ISBN: 1484234316) throughout much of the course.
+The library provides an [electronic copy](https://link-springer-com.proxy.library.cmu.edu/book/10.1007%2F978-1-4842-3432-7).
 In addition, we will provide additional supplementary readings, including blog posts and academic papers, throughout the semester.

 **Grading:** Evaluation will be based on the following distribution: 50% assignments, 15% midterm, 20% final, 10% participation, 5% reading quizzes.